CSE-SouthwestHS/SWHS-RaspPiJavaRobotics/documentation/GETTING_STARTED-INSTALLATION.md

 - ifconfig

 inside the file SWHS_RaspiJavaRobotics/public_html/index.html search, for "ip=", change the ip after "http://" to be the ip of your raspi on your wifi.
 Save and exit.

+## Setting up SSH for remote access and control
+Download SSH software with a GUI (I like the software "PuTTY") onto the computer you are using to connect to your Raspberry pi.

+Navigate to the configuration menu of your Raspberry pi by typing the following command into your terminal:

+- sudo rapi-config

+Then navigate to "Interfacing Options" using your arrow keys, press enter.

+Select SSH.

+When prompted with "Would you like the SSH server to be enabled", select yes.